manymoments/manymoments.github.io/_posts/2020-07-25-private-set-intersection-2.md

 ## Limitation of the protocol

 Suppose that $n=m$.
 The two proofs described above would be very expensive computationally when the sizes of the sets, $n$, is very large (i.e. one million items).
 This is because in the proofs Alice and Bob have to evaluate a polynomial of degree $z$ or $z’=2n-z$ for $n$ times in order to produce the shares needed to be sent to Steve.
-This task would cost them $O(n log^2 n)$ using a DFT-based algorithm for batch evaluation [link Moenk and B].
+This task would cost them $O(n log^2 n)$ using a [DFT-based algorithm for batch evaluation](https://github.com/AvishayYanay/FastPolynomial).

 We stress that the usual way to tackle such problems is to map the items into bins before running the protocol and then running the protocol for each bin separately and leverage the fact that each bin contains much less items.
 That is, Alice and Bob choose a hash function $H$,  then Alice maps an item $a\in A$ to bin number $H(a)$ and Bob maps an item $b\in B$ to bin number $H(b)$.
 If Alice and Bob has the same item then this item would be mapped to the same bin by both of them, meaning that we can run the above protocol per bin rather than over all the items.